Oyster River Bog

-The Oyster River Bog trail is a moderately easy “walk through the woods” and provides excellent hiking opportunities for people of all ages and abilities.
-The Oyster River Bog, also known as the Rockland Bog, is an unusual 6,000-acre woodland nestled amid the busy mid-coast communities of Rockland, Rockport, and Warren.
-Over 1,600 acres are held in conservation by the City of Rockland, the Oyster River Bog Association, and Southern Maine Wetlands Conservancy.
+The Oyster River Bog, also known as the Rockland Bog, is an unusual 6,000-acre woodland complex nestled amid the busy mid-coast communities of Rockland, Rockport, and Warren.
 The Bog is an area rich in history and diverse in natural resources.
 Its forests, streams, wetlands, and peat bog offer prime habitat for an impressive variety of wildlife and plants.
+Over 2,100 acres are held in conservation in our Rockland Bog Preserve, the City of Rockland, the Oyster River Bog Association, and Southern Maine Wetlands Conservancy.

 Directions to the North and South Trailheads